-March is Disability Awareness Month in Indiana.
+March has come again, which means I would like to take a few minutes of your time to discuss Disability Awareness Month in Indiana.
 I have a lot of passion for Disability Awareness, as it impacts my family on a daily basis.
 My long-time readers are aware of this, but those of you new to the blog may not.
 My wife has Multiple Sclerosis and I am her caregiver.
 I am proud that my home state has a month they focus on awareness and I want to take a moment to speak on disability awareness.

 Disability may impact you and your loved ones personally, or it might be something you are only peripherally aware of.
 I want to encourage and challenge each of you in very specific ways.